t0ri/autocomplete/readme.md

 - loosely coupled for functionality server-side and in the browser

 ## Getting Started
-The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Browser Installation
 Install the library into your project.